Record Duration Explained: How Long Does a DUI Stay on Your Record

 Insurance Rate Effects

 Auto insurance companies typically review 3-5 years of driving history when calculating premiums.
-How long does a DUI stay on your record for insurance purposes generally spans 3-5 years across most states, though some insurers examine longer periods.
-BAC violation convictions can increase premiums 80-100% immediately following conviction.
+Insurance providers review driving history over a set period determined by company policy, and a DUI conviction may affect premiums for some time.
 Rates gradually decrease as the DUI ages on your driving record, though some carriers maintain surcharges until the conviction disappears entirely.

 Proven Legal Solutions: Expungement and Record Sealing Options